 - The power to be drawn by attached units

 - The power output of the UPS, and its efficiency with battery capability

 - The time the UPS must supply power

-- The size of the unit.
+- · The size of the unit.

-- 1. If VoIP service must be operational during a power failure, each of the network components must also be on the UPS. - 2.
-The System Engineering Tool will estimate the amount of power used by each of the cabinets in the system configuration when running the existing traffic.
-The estimate does not include the power for other network equipment (L2 switches, and so forth).
+1. If VoIP service must be operational during a power failure, each of the network components must also be on the UPS.